 - Make the bed

-- Have a cup of coffee (the coffee maker is completely set up and ready to go the night before.
-It has an automatic timer so we wake up to the scent of coffee brewing almost every morning)
+- Pour a cup of coffee (We make sure the coffee maker is completely set up and ready to go the night before.
+It has an automatic timer so, we wake up to the scent of coffee brewing almost every morning)

 - Work out